BlitzBudget/mobile/README.md

 * Android uses a static pull-to-refresh pattern with an additional refresh button in the app bar.
-* The song details page must be popped in order to change tabs on Android.
+* The transaction details page must be popped in order to change tabs on Android.

 ### iOS

-* The iOS songs tab uses a scrollable iOS 11 large title style navigation bar.
+* The iOS transactions tab uses a scrollable iOS 11 large title style navigation bar.
 * iOS uses an overscrolling pull-to-refresh pattern.
-* On iOS, parallel tabs are always accessible and the songs tab's navigation stack is preserved when changing tabs.
+* On iOS, parallel tabs are always accessible and the transactions tab's navigation stack is preserved when changing tabs.

 ## News Tab